Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 Understanding the Louvre as a Palace

-Before focusing on the collections inside the Louvre, it is worth taking a moment to look at the building itself.
+Before looking at the works inside the Louvre, it is worth looking at the building that holds them.

 The Three Wings: Denon, Sully, Richelieu